Xenon oxydifluoride

 Xenon oxydifluoride is an inorganic compound with the molecular formula XeOF2.
 The first definitive isolation of the compound was published on 3 March 2007, producing it by the previously-examined route of partial hydrolysis of xenon tetrafluoride.

-The compound has a T-shaped geometry and does not form polymers, though it does form an adduct with acetonitrile and with hydrogen fluoride.
+The compound has a T-shaped geometry.
+It is a weak Lewis acid, adducing acetonitrile and forming the trifluoroxenate(IV) ion in hydrogen fluoride.
+With strong fluoride acceptors, the latter generates the hydroxydifluoroxenonium(IV) ion (HOXeF), suggesting a certain Brønsted basicity as well.

 Although stable at low temperatures, it rapidly decomposes upon warming, either by losing the oxygen atom or by disproportionating into xenon difluoride and xenon dioxydifluoride: